Apps for

 Common questions from product teams evaluating a mobile engagement with Triune.
 If yours is not here, email us and we will answer candidly.

-Should I build native iOS and Android or React Native?
+Do you build native iOS and Android, or React Native?

 How much does it cost to build a mobile app?